TomArcher/node-sandbox/node-sandbox/docs/create-node-app.md

 This article illustrates how to create a GitHub repository, create a Node.js app using the yo generator, and store the new app's source code files in the GitHub repository.

 > [!NOTE]
-> The sections in this article refer to an example Node app name of ``node-demo``.
-Wherever you see ``node-demo`` in the instructions, you'll need to substitute the name of your app.
+> The sections in this article refer to an example Node app name of ``ta-node-demo``.
+Wherever you see ``ta-node-demo`` in the instructions, you'll need to substitute the name of your app.
 >
 >